Self-regulating jets during the Common Envelope phase: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:input}, we describe the characteristics of the models and the numerical simulation parameters.
-In Section~\ref{sec:results}, we verify the simulation setup, and present the results for an the accreting CO which is either a BH or a NS.
+In Section~\ref{sec:results}, we verify the simulation setup, and present the results for an accreting CO which is either a BH or a NS.
 In Section~\ref{sec:dis}, we discuss the results.
-The conclusions and an appendix are presented in Section~\ref{sec:con} and Section~\ref{sec:appendix}.
+The conclusions are presented in Section~\ref{sec:con}.